aragon/aragon-wiki/docs/dev/bug_bounty.md

 !!! question "What we consider out of scope for this bug bounty"
     - Side-effects of properly authenticated smart contract upgrades or contract upgrades that change the storage layout of a contract.
-    - Revocation of permissions or completely changing how a DAO operates due to an important permission being granted through the proper processes.
+    - Revocation of permissions or completely changing how a DAO operates due to important permission being granted through the proper processes.
     - Any frontend applications or client-side code interacting with the contracts, as well as testing code.
     - Mismatch of the functionality of the contracts and outdated spec documents.